Itryok/Gesture_controlled_arm/README.md

 # Gesture_controlled_arm

-Ruuning a simple 6DOF arm using gestures
+Running a simple 6DOF arm using gestures